dgroomes/graphql-java-playground/README.md

 4. Alias the build and run commands for happier development:
      * `alias go="./gradlew installDist && build/install/graphql-playground/bin/graphql-playground"`
      * For example, try the following command to build and run the program in one short step.
-     * `go "hi there!"`
+     * `go "hi there!"
+NORMAL`

 ## TODO

-* Write a simple GraphQL Java program that uses GraphQL Java
+* DONE Write a simple GraphQL Java program that uses GraphQL Java
-    * Generate some test data procedurally and store in in memory (a simple Map)
     * Write the GraphQL schema file
     * Write the GraphQL boilerplate code
 * Example requests